-- 1. Read textbook material prior to class and be prepared for class discussion.
-Although you may not understand all of the text as you read, advance reading will help you to be familiar with the information to be presented in class. - 2.
-The workbook that accompanies your text can be a valuable study guide for you.
+1. Read textbook material prior to class and be prepared for class discussion.
+Although you may not understand all of the text as you read, advance reading will help you to be familiar with the information to be presented in class.

+2. The workbook that accompanies your text can be a valuable study guide for you.
 This is designed to assist you in the integration of the science of body systems into your knowledge base.
 Many test questions include content and context similar to the questions in your workbook.
-Tests may require you to make diagram associations learn to associate body parts with their anatomical names and functional components.